Text: Patrick Gaffney | Photos: Clean Slate Web Design & Marketing

 1886 Experience events are held on and near the weekends in the peak but also shoulder seasons of travel and tourism.
 Programming changes monthly; and looking at the upcoming schedule, it's hard to imagine a world in which we don't attend them all.
 And although Keuka is known for its outdoors and lake activity, this was a stellar indoor event.
 If you have to switch up your itinerary last minute during an unexpectedly rainy week, this is a great option and they were able to fit us in with less than 48 hours notice (no promises when we're into summer, however).

 Five out of five.
 Ten out of ten.
-If you find yourself in the Finger Lakes, find your way to Dr. Frank Wines on the west side of Keuka Lake.
+If you find yourself in the Finger Lakes, find your way to Dr. Konstantin Frank Winery on the west side of Keuka Lake.
 California who?